 From just 100 people reportedly living there in 1960, Vera hit a record

 high in 1970 with 276 people and then declining to 176 in 1980.
 Both

 1990 and 2000 figures tie with the 276 people enumerated in 1970.

 Coming into the small community of VERA (Knox

 County, Texas) from the west on US82/TX114, attached to the speed

 limit sign is one that reads simply VERA.
-No welcome to… No population figure… Just VERA.
+No welcome to… No population

-on the left, is a residence with a sizeable sign on the
+Immediately on the left, is a residence with a sizeable sign on the

 front that declares, GRAY FOX.
 Raises lots of questions, none of which

 the roof of a nice structure (looked like an impressive residence

 once upon a time) screamed in large, faded red letters, HOMESTYLE

 MEALS.
 Same thing on the east side roof.
 No other signage and I assume

 that nothin's cookin' at this address these days.

-|No more than a dozen
+|No more than

-the highway, but taking a North at a sign for the
+are visible from the highway, but taking a North at a sign for the

 and peaceful as, well, you know…